Resource Assessment

 This was a daring extrapolation from about 3 billion barrels already discovered and based on such a small sample of fieldsizes.
 Nevertheless, decades later the results were not very much different from the five times higher estimate described above.
 However, there were two flaws in this approach, as it happened:

-So, the overestimation neutralized the underestimation.
+So, the overestimation happened to neutralize the underestimation.
 But overall the method proved reasonably sound, although fairly primitive in the light of today's techniques.

 This involves two problems: